• Skip to main content

 Reason #2 You Can Connect with Specialists Timely and Easily

-Your family doctor can indeed do a lot for you, but they can’t do everything, especially if your problem is related to a particular body system or organ, let’s say the heart.
+Your family medicine provider can indeed do a lot for you, but they can’t do everything, especially if your problem is related to a particular body system or organ, let’s say the heart.
 Only a specialist of an organ or system can treat such problems.
 Finding a trustworthy specialist within your budget and reliable can be stressful for you and your family.

 Reason #3 You Can Get Better Health and Save Money at The Same Time

 There’s no secret that healthcare can be pretty expensive, as is evident from the fact that even a short trip to the emergency room can cost you and your family a great deal of money.
-However, there is ample evidence that having a family doctor can significantly reduce healthcare spending.
+However, there is ample evidence that having a family medicine provider can significantly reduce healthcare spending.

 At Advanced Medical Clinic, our nurse practitioner Shariffa Gunawardene provides comprehensive, evidence-based, and personalized care that you need to return your family to health and keep you well.
 Because of her comprehensive and compassionate care, you or your family members with acute or chronic illnesses can live healthier lives.
 To make an accurate diagnosis, we also offer on-site conveniences, including pulmonary function tests, EKG, echocardiography, and blood draw.

-If you have a question about our services or would like to schedule an appointment with our doctors, call our staff today at (561) 434-1935 or complete our secure online appointment request form now.
+If you have a question about our services or would like to schedule an appointment with our providers, call our staff today at (561) 434-1935 or complete our secure online appointment request form now.
 We look forward to serving you!

 Can Exercising Help with Arthritis Pain Relief?